tanyaleepr/excuse-generator/README.md

 # Excuse Generator

 ## Description
 This project will provide you random excuses for you to use in the case of not wanting to be at work, events, or even school.
-We can help you! 🤪
+We can help you! 🤪 Deployed link: https://excuse-generator.tanyagonzalez2.repl.co/
 ## Table of Contents

 - [Installation](#installation)